Irish Bacon and Cabbage

 Melt the butter in a large pan and fry the meat in it until browned on

-necessary.
-Remove the meat from the pan, add the onion and carrots and cook
+if necessary.
+Remove the meat from the pan, add the onion and carrots

-While the stew is simmering, add 4 or 5 drops of Tabasco to taste.
+tender.
+While the stew is simmering, add 4 or 5 drops of Tabasco to

 Top